opnfv/barometer/docs/release/userguide/feature.userguide.rst

 Sample configuration files can be found in '/opt/collectd/etc/collectd.conf.d'

 .. note::
-  - If you plan on using the Exec plugin, the plugin requires non-root user to execute scripts.
-By default, `collectd_exec` user is used.
-Barometer scripts do *not* create this user.
-It needs to be manually added or exec plugin configuration has to be changed to use other, existing user before starting collectd service.
+  - If you plan on using the Exec plugin (for OVS_PMD_STATS or for executing scripts on notification generation), the plugin requires a non-root user to execute scripts.
+By default, `collectd_exec` user is used in the exec.conf provided in the sample configurations directory under src/collectd in the Barometer repo.
+The scripts *DO NOT* create this user.
+You need to create this user before you run build_base_machine.sh.
+Or modify configuration in the sample configurations directory under src/collectd to use another existing non root user before running run build_base_machine.sh.

   - If you don't want to use one of the Barometer plugins, simply remove the sample config file from '/opt/collectd/etc/collectd.conf.d'